Skip to content

 #Dental Booking Button Placement#Mobile Dental Appointment Conversion#Mobile Ux For Dental Websites#One Handed Mobile Ux Dental#Thumb Zone Design Dentists

-More than half of dental website visitors arrive on mobile devices.
-They’re often multitasking, on the move, or in discomfort—meaning patience is low and expectations are high.
+Mobile UX for dental sites is no longer a nice-to-have.
+More than half of dental website visitors arrive on mobile devices, and they're often multitasking, on the move, or in discomfort.
+Patience is low and expectations are high.

 If booking buttons are hard to reach or awkward to tap, users won't struggle.
 They'll leave.